hykilpikonna/AquaDX/docs/game_specific_notes.md

 * No encryption

 ### Non-working features
-* Maimai DX
 * O.N.G.E.K.I

 ### Additional notes
-* Currently, It only supports Chusan character gacha.
-More support will be added later.
+* Currently, It only supports Chusan and Maimai DX gacha.
+Ongeki support will be added later.
 * Server does not consider gacha rarity and probability weight during card draw.
 * Server returns same hard-coded serial for each cards.
 This is intentional behavior.
 * Due to its high correlation with every game endpoints, this may cease to work after major game version up.